mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

- - channel voice pool
-   - create a channel voice pool & prebuild from patches given.
-        - make sure that voices are re-entrant
-        - remove the wires from the notifications when the voice is inactive
-   - only if the pool is depleted, create a new voice.
-   - (optional) manage pool from a separate thread

  - harmonic voices - prebuild the whole wave on loading the voice.
 The same sample can be shared for all voices using the same patch.
 Look at the sine wave sample.

  - velocity